willydlw/fall2020avd/arduino_nano/optimizing_arduino_code_memory.md

 ### Optimize this Arduino Sketch

-<p>The following program example blinks an led and prints messages at certain time intervals.
+<p>The following program, example1.ino, blinks an led and prints messages at certain time intervals.

 ```
 const unsigned long BLINK_INTERVAL = 500;